Japanese knives and cutting techniques - Japanese cutting techniques | SUSHIYA sansaro

 The first part was Japanese knives and cutting techniques - an introduction.
 The second part was Cutting flavor (and the third was handling Japanese knives).
 To accompany our sushi courses for beginners and advanced, here is the fourth part of the series.

-JAPANESE KNIVES & CUTTING TECHNIQUES - CUTTING FORMS
+JAPANESE KNIVES & CUTTING TECHNIQUES - CUTTING SHAPES

 In Europe, French is still considered the "kitchen language" and so many terms such as Brunoise (small cubes) and Julienne (long thin strips) can be found.
 In Japanese, you often find many more terms for one thing than in Western countries.
 For example, there are at least a dozen terms alone to describe different types of rain.